guccamole/content-moderation-project/README.md

 sbt "runMain TestHateXplainApp"
 ```

-You can modify `NumTweetsToTest` in TestHateXplainApp.scala to process more tweets at once.
+You MUST modify `NumTweetsToTest` in TestHateXplainApp.scala to process more tweets at once.
+I have it set to 1 right now fyi.

 ## Project Structure (used AI to make it pretty)